railsuser2014/openobject-doc-book-en/8/8_21_Implem/8_21_Implem_support.rst

 	#.
 Stop the server running the old version

 	#.
-Start the script called \ ``pre.py``\  for the versions you're moving between.
+Start the script called \ ``pre.py``\  for the versions you are moving between.

 	#.
 Start the new version of the server using the option –\ ``update=all``\

 	#.
 Stop the server running the new version.

 	#.
-Start the script called post.py for the versions you're moving between.
+Start the script called post.py for the versions you are moving between.

 	#.
 Start the new version of the server and test it.

 A migration is never an easy process.
-It may be that your system doesn't function as it did before or that something requires new developments in the functionality of the modules that have already been installed.
+It may be that your system does not function as it did before or that something requires new developments in the functionality of the modules that have already been installed.
 So you should only move to a new version if you have a real need and should engage a competent partner to help if the version that you use differs greatly from the basic version of